siraat-ai-academy/feelings-unwritten/📘microsoft-cert-az500-lab-jamalu-style/🌠00-az500-lab-overview-jamalu-style.md

 ---

 🔹 **[04 — Azure CLI Tools (Jamalu Style)](https://github.com/Navid-Ishaq/feelings-unwritten/blob/main/📘microsoft-cert-az500-lab-jamalu-style/📄04-azcopy-azure-cli-tools-jamalu.md)**

 *An Azure CLI toolkit with a twist — explained through soul, not syntax.*
 Jamalu doesn’t dump commands.
 He walks **you through them** like an old friend.

 ---
+🧰 *This isn’t a tools list — it’s Jamalu’s toolbox of intention.*

+These aren’t just commands and utilities.
+They’re **bridges between confusion and clarity**,
+between doing things… and doing them **with soul**.
+Every line here carries a little story.
+A reason.
+A whisper.

+So walk gently.
+Pick up a tool.
+And feel the power of calm execution.

+---

+ 🛠️ Azure Tools – Explained the Jamalu Way

+---

 🔹 **[05 — Real-World AZ-500 MCQs](https://github.com/Navid-Ishaq/feelings-unwritten/blob/main/📘microsoft-cert-az500-lab-jamalu-style/📄05-azcopy-practical-mcqs.md)**

 *Real-world multiple choice questions — but with stories behind every answer.*
 This isn’t just about the right choice — it’s about **knowing why**.

+---
+🧠✨ *This isn’t your typical MCQ sheet.*

+Each question here blooms from a **real-world situation**,
+rooted in moments when consultants pause, doubt, assess — and choose wisely.

+This isn’t to test memory.
+It’s to awaken clarity.

+Crafted by Jamalu.
+Trusted by professionals. 🌿

 ---

 ## 🌌 Final Whisper...